Monthly Rental Community vs. CCRC

 Residents with similar needs are encouraged to live in the same community, which can mean splitting up couples with different needs.

-What are the real senior and assisted living costs?
+What are the real independent senior and assisted living costs?

-When you do the math, the Brightview Senior Living rental option is competitive with the typical CCRCs, which require a large entry fee.
+When you do the math, the Brightview Senior Living rental option is competitive and could be a better financial option compared with the typical CCRCs, which require a large entry fee.